 Where is London located in the UK?

-From its location in south east England, it doesn't take long to get to London from all major cities in the United Kingdom.
+From its location in south-east England, it doesn't take long to get to London from all major cities in the United Kingdom.
 The UK's efficient rail network means a London break by rail takes less than two and a half hours from cities in the north, such as Manchester, Leeds and Sheffield.
 It takes less than two hours to get to London from places in the West of England such as Bristol, and less than an hour from Brighton.

 Regular ferry services connect London to continental Europe and Ireland, and the Eurostar high-speed train will take you from Paris to Central London in just over two hours.
-With five major airports, London is easy to get to from all over the world.
+With six major airports, London is easy to get to from all over the world.

 What county is London in?

 London is located in the county of Greater London, an administrative area that includes 32 boroughs plus the City of London.

 London is a modern, innovative, and iconic city, steeped in history.
 It’s famous for its historic palaces and magnificent landmarks, world-class museums, iconic attractions and events, picturesque parks and gardens.